Rubber (2010 film)

-Rubber is a 2010 English-language French independent horror-comedy film about a tire that comes to life and kills people with psychokinetic powers.
-It was directed and written by Quentin Dupieux.
-The film was produced by Realitism Films.
-It was shown at the Cannes Film Festival in 2010, where it received positive reviews from critics.
+Rubber is a 2010 English-language French independent absurdist horror comedy film written and directed by Quentin Dupieux.
+The film is about a tire that comes to life and uses psychokinetic powers to kill people.

+The film was produced by Realitism Films and had its world premiere at the Critics' Week of the 2010 Cannes Film Festival, where it received positive reviews from critics.

 Plot

 A group of people in a California desert are gathered to watch a "film".
 A sheriff named Chad points out that many moments in cinema happen for "no reason", that life is full of this "no reason", and that this film is an homage to "no reason".
-Chad is sometimes participating in the narrative action and sometimes commenting on it.
-An accountant then passes binoculars to the audience members and rides off on a bicycle.
+In the commencing movie, Chad is sometimes participating in the narrative action and sometimes commenting on it.
+An accountant passes binoculars to the audience members and rides off on a bicycle, ignoring questions about the upcoming "film".
 The audience starts looking through their binoculars into the distance, waiting for the "film" to start.
-Throughout the film, this group of people return in order to gauge their reactions to what has taken place so far.
+Throughout the movie, this group of people witnesses the narrative and display different reactions to what they're seeing.

 Somewhere in the desert, a tire named Robert suddenly comes to life.
-After standing upright, he discovers he has psychokinesis and tests his newfound powers by making animals and inanimate objects explode.
-Robert spots a woman drive by and attempts to use his powers on her, but he only succeeds in making her car stall before he is run over by a truck.
-The woman manages to start her car and drive off while Robert kills the truck driver that ran him over.
+After learning to stand and roll upright, he discovers he has psychokinesis and tests his newfound powers by making inanimate objects and animals explode.
+A woman drives by and Robert attempts to use his powers on her, but he only succeeds in making her car stall before he is run over by a truck.
+The woman manages to start her car and drive off.
+Robert follows down the road and kills the truck driver that ran him over.